 Vertigo is an incredibly common condition, and the reasons behind its occurrence can be many and varied.
-As a result, it is important to understand what may be the underlying condition that is related to vertigo and how to handle each situation.
+As a result, it is important to understand what may be the underlying condition behind vertigo.
+In addition, it is important to know how to handle each situation.
 Here are 6 potential vertigo causes:

 - Dehydration – If you have been out in sun, sweating, or simply haven’t had anything to drink for a while, have a few glasses of water to see if this corrects the problem.

-- Low blood pressure – If your blood pressure doesn’t regulate properly when you stand, the sudden drop can cause vertigo.
+- Low blood pressure – If your blood pressure doesn’t regulate properly when you stand, the sudden drop can cause spinning sensation.
 Try laying back down until it passes and stand up slower next time.

 - MS – Multiple sclerosis can lead to vertigo as the disease destroys the myelin sheath on various nerves and causes scar tissue.
 This is a progressive condition that is often difficult to treat.